araskal/Azure-Cloud-Mining-Script/index.md

 You can choose any name and geographic location.

-- Create the resources needed to mine XRM:
+- Create the resources needed to mine XMR:

 ![ResourceGroups](assets/img/add-resource.png){:class="img-responsive"}